alliecatowo/portfolio/content/blog/my-setup-claude-zsh-os-ultrawide.md

 - Mac at work: It just runs, and I’ve grown to love it.
 - Kubuntu at home: Plasma is pleasant without being loud.
 I’m not a huge Ubuntu fan and I get the snap complaints, but Kubuntu has been a refreshing reset while I tour other options.
-- another test

 ## Screens and focus

 Ultrawides are my sweet spot.
 One canvas, many contexts, no window Tetris.
-It’s easier on my attention and kinder to my neck.
+It’s easier on my attention span and kinder to my neck.

 The theme across all of this: fewer obstacles, more flow.